 How do music blogs make money?

-There are a number of different ways that music blogs make money.
-This includes selling advertising space, affiliate marketing, digital products and services.
+There are many different ways that music blogs make money.
+This includes selling advertising space, affiliate marketing, digital products, and services.

 How much traffic does a music blog need to make money?